danielhatch7/startup/README.md

 - **Database** - The voting results and counts are pulled from the database.
 Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
 - **WebSocket** - I used the is_live variable to mark whether or not a voting session is live.
 This will later be replaced with WebSocket messages.
 WebSocket messages are also used on the hostView page to notify when users join the voting session or cast a vote.
 - **Application Logic** - The highlight and voting results change based up the user's selections.

+## Service deliverable

+For this deliverable I added backend endpoints that receives votes and returns the voting totals.

+- **Node.js/Express HTTP service** - done!
+- **Static middleware for frontend** - done!
+- **Calls to third party endpoints** - I used the random quote generator api to put a random quote on the resultsView.html page
+- **Backend service endpoints** - Endpoints for voting results and voting information like questions and responses.
+Endpoints to start and end voting session
+- **Frontend calls service endpoints** - I did this using the fetch function.
+I fetched the voting totals and voting question information.
+I also used fetch to update a user's vote if they changed their mind.